theupdateframework/taps/tap3.md

 uses essentially the same preorder depth-first search algorithm as before in resolving delegations.
-The only difference between the previous and new search algorithm is that, in any single delegation, all specified roles must provide the same required metadata (i.e., length and hashes) about that target.
+The only difference between the previous and new search algorithm is that, in any single delegation, all specified roles must provide the same hashes and length of that target.
 This does not interfere with how prioritized and / or terminating delegations are used to support the OR relation.